tensorbase/tensorbase/docs/get_started_developers.md

 2. config a base.conf for server booting

     Here is [an example of base.conf](/crates/server/tests/confs/base.conf).
-It is suggested that you just change the meta_dirs and data_dirs to your own directory.
+It is suggested that you just copy and change the meta_dirs and data_dirs to your own directory.

 3. use cargo to run the server in debug mode (fast compilation but slow run),